dphdmn/image_gen/README.md

 # image_gen

-Generates an image of 15 puzzle
+Generates an SVG image of 15 puzzle or any other size sliding puzzle.

 Usage: